bruceravel/demeter/documentation/Artemis/extended/fuzzy.rst

    some simple heuristics to trim the tree of paths.

 #. :demeter:`feff`'s path finder considers up to seven-legged
-   paths. :demeter:`artemis` currently stops at four-legged paths.
-This could be fixed in :demeter:`artemis`, but without :demeter:`feff`'s plane wave approximation, the cost of computing so many paths would be prohibitive.
+   paths. :demeter:`artemis` can do five- and six-legged paths, but it is slow.
 In any case, it is rather unusual to need more than four-legged paths in an EXAFS analysis.
-(Cubic metals analyzed beyond about 6 Å and cyanide bridged structures like prussian blue are two examples.)
+(Cubic metals analyzed beyond about 6 |AA| and cyanide bridged structures like prussian blue are two examples.)

 .. todo:: :demeter:`artemis`' path finder does not currently handle ellipticity.
 So that's another advantage at the moment for